-About 14 million people live in an urbanized area roughly 40 miles by 20 along the shores of the Rio de la Plata.
-We're on foot, thank you, so we're going to stick to two core transects.
+Along the shores of the Río de la Plata, about 14 million people live in an urbanized area measuring roughly 40 miles by 20.
+We're on foot today, thank you, so we're going to stick to two core transects.
 The first is only a mile long, east to west, but it explores the street that was intended to make Buenos Aires the Paris of the Americas.

-Argentina's Parisian ambitions have been bumped and bruised, but a major gathering late in 2017 to celebrate the LGBT community suggests that culturally the city may not be far off its target.
+A major gathering late in 2017 to celebrate the LGBT community suggests that culturally the city may not be far off that target.
 We're at the Plaza de Mayo, created when an arcade was demolished in the 1880s and one plaza created out of two.
 In the middle stands the Pyramid de Mayo, created in 1811 to celebrate the revolutionary war begun a year earlier.
 For a city created in 1580, 1811 may not seem very old, but the pyramid is actually one of the oldest things in the city.
 Behind it is the Casa Rosada, the much more recent presidential office.

-I know, you want to see it, but the police on this celebratory day are ready for anything and have set up barriers.
+I know, you want to see the palace, but the police on this celebratory day have set up barriers.

 They're also ready with the kind of equipment that police departments in the United States can only dream about.

 We've jumped up and caught a view over the barrier.
 You're going to ask about the statue: it's General Belgrano, one of the many heroes from the war for independence.
 The Casa Rosada behind him sits on the site of a Spanish fort demolished in 1873 to make way for a post office.
 The post office is still there: it's the left half of the building, converted in 1898 to a government house with the addition of the right half and the triumphal connecting arch.
-For patchwork, it's pretty good.
+Pretty good for patchwork.

 Maybe the pink color, which has many explanations, was really chosen to distract viewers from the mismatch.
 Does a good job of it, too.

 Here's the other side of the building.
-This was the intended front side, because it faces the river--or faced it, past tense--until an artificial island blocked the view.
+This was the intended front side, because it faces the river--or faced it, past tense, because an artificial island now blocks the view.

 A changing of the guard.
 Funny how the lack of guns makes them seem like they're in costume for an operetta.

 The building behind them houses the national bank of Argentina.

-In the space between the Casa Rosada and the old riverbank, Juan de Garay gives one of those "This is the Place" gestures.
+In the space between the Casa Rosada and the old river bank, Juan de Garay gives one of those "This is the Place" gestures.
 An earlier Spanish settlement had been attacked by Indians and abandoned.
 Fifty years later, in 1580, Garay, who had recently been governor upstream at Asunción, came back and tried again.
-The city survived this time, though Garay didn't, not for long: he was ambushed by Indians and killed three years later, about age 55.
+The city survived this time, though Garay didn't: he was ambushed by Indians and killed three years later, about age 55.

 There used to be a park sloping down to the shore, which looked like the open sea because the Rio de la Plata is about 30 miles wide here, but the city's proudest collection of highrises now blocks the view.
 They stand on the firm footing of a former building-materials dump.
 We'll come back to this in the folder called Puerto Madero.
 Everybody loves tall buildings.

 Here's what Garay's statue now looks at.
 The building in grand isolation is the former Central Post Office.
 It closed in 2003 and was converted to the Nestor Kirchner Cultural Center.
-It had been only completed in 1928, which is faintly ironic because it's a close copy of the rear facade of New York City's old post office, which faced City Hall Park until torn down in 1938.
-Well, what do you expect: nobody can keep up with the style leader.
+It had only been completed in 1928, which is faintly ironic because it's a close copy of the rear facade of New York City's old post office, which faced City Hall Park until it was torn down in 1938.
+Well, what do you expect?
+Nobody can keep up with the style leader.

 Facing the old post office is this unusual building from 1912.
-The man behind it was Nicolas Mihanovich, and though he had many financial interests the basis of his fortune was the Argentina Navigation Company.
+The man behind it was Nicolas Mihanovich, and, though he had many financial interests, the foundation of his fortune was the Argentina Navigation Company.
 Hence the lighthouse, which once did shine over the sea.

-We've come back to the fenced-off section of the Plaza de Mayo; we're looking away from the water.
+We've come back to the fenced-off section of the Plaza de Mayo, and now we're looking away from the water.
 You recognize Belgrano and the pyramid, but there are a couple of other prominent features here.
 For example, the tower.
 Hazard a quick guess as to its date?

-The lesson is this: not everything that glitters here is old.
+The lesson is this: not everything that glitters is old.

 The interior, consecrated in 1791, is churchier and, of course, older than the facade.